neishm/fstd2nc/README.md

                         keep the range in -180..180.
 Allow the rlon value to be whatever librmn says it should be.
   --bounds              Include grid cell boundaries in the output.
+  --gmap-dummy-type {char,int}
+                        The data type to use for the grid mapping variable.
+                        Some netCDF tools have trouble concatenating if this value is a char.
   --filter CONDITION    Subset RPN standard file records using the given
                         criteria.
 For example, to convert only 24-hour forecasts you could use --filter ip2==24.
 String